yunjiang2020/cv_project_he2ihc/README.md

-# Tumor Ratio Estimation from Histological Images Using GANs
+# Tumour Ratio Estimation from H&E Histology Images

-This project focuses on estimating tumor ratios in histological whole-slide images (WSIs) by generating immunohistochemistry (IHC)-like images from Hematoxylin and Eosin (H&E) stained slides using deep learning.
+This project focuses on estimating tumour ratios in histological whole-slide images (WSIs) by generating immunohistochemistry (IHC)-like images from Hematoxylin and Eosin (H&E) stained slides using deep learning.

-## Project Overview
+## Overview

-- **Goal**: To develop a computational method for estimating tumor-to-normal cell ratios from H&E-stained slides using generative models trained on IHC-labeled slides.
-- **Use Case**: Cancer biology research, where quantifying tumor load is essential for evaluating treatment effectiveness, especially in preclinical models with high metastatic burden.
+Hematoxylin and eosin (H&E) staining is the most widely used histological technique for visualizing tissue morphology, but it lacks molecular specificity and cannot directly label tumour cells.
+In contrast, immunohistochemistry (IHC) stains such as Ki-67 provide explicit tumour cell labelling but are costly, less scalable, and often unavailable for large datasets.

+This project addresses the problem of quantitatively estimating tumour burden from H&E images under weak supervision, using Ki-67 IHC slides as imperfect ground truth despite spatial misalignment between consecutive tissue sections.
+Unlike most clinical deep learning approaches that focus on binary classification or coarse staging, this work targets tumour ratio estimation, a task critical for cancer biology and treatment efficacy studies.

-## Biological Background
+## Key Challenge

-- **H&E Staining**: Common but subjective method for detecting tumors based on morphology.
-- **IHC Staining**: More consistent labeling of tumor cells but not directly aligned with H&E slides.
-- **Challenge**: Pixel-wise alignment between H&E and IHC slides is imperfect due to sectioning differences.

-### Data
+H&E and IHC slides are typically obtained from adjacent but non-identical tissue sections, making pixel-wise correspondence unreliable.
+Direct segmentation-based supervision is therefore infeasible.

+To address this, the project reframes tumour estimation as a ratio prediction problem, based on the assumption that tumour-to-tissue ratios remain locally consistent across consecutive sections even when exact alignment is lost.

+## Dataset and Preprocessing

 - **Source**: 77 pairs of H&E and Ki67-stained IHC WSIs from [Zenodo](https://zenodo.org/records/11218961)
 - **Preprocessing**: